-You cannot think or imagine tides into existence by naming them like a mantra; a tide is not evoked by talking about it, and you cannot shift into primary respiration by visualization, or yield to Dynamic Stillness at will, ... except in your mind, as fantasy by which you create a virtual tide that does not exist.
+You cannot think or imagine tides into existence by naming them like a mantra; a tide is not evoked by talking about it, and you cannot shift into primary respiration by visualization it, nor yield to Dynamic Stillness at will, ... except in your mind, as fantasy, by which you create a virtual tide that does not exist.

 Whole-body breathing tides are beyond the perceptual capacity of your brain, only your heart perception can sense tides by synchronized entrainment while you are in neutral.

 Tides are subtle experiences, an invisible fluid within a fluid, yet at the same time, they are extremely powerful.